github-elorm/Assignment/README.md

 ## Requirements

 Ensure you have Python installed.
-This project is compatible with Python 3.x.